Automatic mutual recognition and chemical use licensing

 Victorian licence holders who wish to undertake their licensed occupation in another state or territory must refer to the relevant state or territory regulator to determine the host jurisdiction’s requirements.

-Licensed workers and businesses can find out more information about automatic mutual recognition by visiting the Department of Finance and Treasury or Department of the Prime Minister and Cabinet.
+Licensed workers and businesses can find out more information about automatic mutual recognition by visiting the Department of Treasury and Finance.